SharepointDesigns/documentation/spd-documentation/docs/design-5/configuration.md

 ---
+title: Configuration
 sidebar_position: 3
+author: SharePoint Designs
+version: 1
+updated: October 2025
+description: configuration settings and customization guide for each web part.
 ---

-# Configuration

 Configuration settings for each web part.

-# 📰 Welcome Banner
+## 📰 Welcome Banner

 The **Welcome Banner** is the visually prominent hero section of the DIY5 homepage.
 It provides a personalized welcome, real-time clock, and optionally features background visuals or announcement-driven content.